Best Detectify Alternative: Attaxion

 Continuous Monitoring

-There aren’t many differences between Detectify and Attaxion when it comes to continuous monitoring of the external attack surface.
+There are two major differences between Detectify and Attaxion when it comes to continuous monitoring of the external attack surface.

 Both tools continuously scan the attack surface for new assets, technologies, and vulnerabilities, regularly updating the respective lists.

-The only notable difference here is the reports that tools can send on a regular basis.
+Another notable difference is the reports that tools can send on a regular basis.

 Attaxion sends updates over Slack about everything new that it discovers during asset monitoring.
 To avoid getting spammed, you can choose the minimum severity of the vulnerabilities you want to be notified about.
 With Detectify, you can set up so-called Custom Policies – which basically are more specific notifications.
 For example, you can set them up so that you get notified whenever a certain technology with certain versions is discovered on one of your organization’s assets.